mikecabana/pandemic/README.md

 To run the program:

-1. Go to `./x64/Debug/`
+1. Open the project in visual studio.
+Can be done by double clicking `Pandemic.sln`.
-2. Run `Pandemic.exe`
+2. Click on `Local Windows Debugger` at top of window.
-3. Follow given instructions.
+3. Follow on screen instructions.